gcobb321/icloud3_v3_docs/docs/chapters/6_troubleshooting-tools.md

 ## Event Log

-- **Stage 3 > Prepare Configured Device**s - This stage shows each device that will be tracked and the parameters in the configuration.
-If no devices are displayed, than Sharing has not been enabled for the devices.
+- **Stage 3 > Prepare Configured Devices** - This stage shows each device that will be tracked and the parameters in the configuration.
+If no devices are displayed, then Sharing has not been enabled for the devices.
 If you just enabled it, restart iCloud3 using the  *Event Log > Actions > Restart iCloud3* selection.

 - **Stage 4 > Setup iCloud & Mobile App Tracking Methods, Family Sharing List devices** - This stage lists all of the devices in the Family Sharing List on your iCloud account.